emberjs/website/source/guides/testing/testing-routes.md

-Testing routes can be done both via integration and unit tests.
-Integration tests will likely provide better tests for routes because the routes typically are used to perform transitions and load data, all of which are tested more easily via integration tests.
+Testing routes can be done both via integration or unit tests.
+Integration tests will likely provide better tests for routes because routes are typically used to perform transitions and load data, both of which are tested more easily in full context rather than isolation.

 It's possible to unit test routes using `moduleFor`.
 Actions that have bubbled up from nested routes would be a common thing to unit test in routes.

 For example, let's say we'd like to have an alert that can be triggered from anywhere within our application.
-The alert function `displayAlert` should be put into the `ApplicationRoute` because all actions & events bubble up to it from any sub-route, controller or view.
+The alert function `displayAlert` should be put into the `ApplicationRoute` because all actions and events bubble up to it from sub-routes, controllers and views.

 ```javascript
 App.ApplicationRoute = Em.Route.extend({